rlnB2022/Javascript-Millionaire/README.md

 # What I learned

 I learned that React is the library that was just made for me.
 I love it!
-I understand that TailwindCSS and React work well together so I can't wait to try that.
 Firestore databases are amazing.
 Coming from a SQL background, using a noSQL database with documents wasn't as difficult as I thought it would be.

-I've learned that I get really excited when talking about React.
-It's the tech that I want to use in my first development job!
+Implementing React Redux to manage the state of the app was also not as difficult as I expected.
+Although, my last employer used Flux, so it was easy to adapt and learn.

 # Takeaways

-So far, this has been a really fun project to work on.
+This was  a really fun project to create.
 I finished working on this project September 26, 2021...late into the night.
 Deployed on Github Pages.

 Thanks for reading!